Mars Attacks!: Development

-In 1985, Alex Cox pitched the idea of a film based on the Mars Attacks trading card series as a joint-production to Orion and Tristar Pictures.
-He wrote three drafts over the next four years, but was replaced by Martin Amis before Orion and Tristar placed Mars Attacks in turnaround.
+In 1985, Alex Cox pitched the idea of a film based on the Mars Attacks trading card series as a joint production to Orion and TriStar Pictures.
+He wrote three drafts over the next four years but was replaced by Martin Amis before Orion and TriStar placed Mars Attacks in turnaround.

-Jonathan Gems, who had previously written multiple unproduced screenplays for director Tim Burton, came up with his own idea for a Mars Attacks film in 1993.
-The writer pitched both concepts of Mars Attacks and Dinosaurs Attack! to Burton, who both realized we couldn't do it because of Jurassic Park (1993).
-Steven Spielberg had done a movie with dinosaurs killing people.
-And there were rumors, at that time, that he was gonna do Jurassic Park #2, with dinosaurs coming to Los Angeles — that Dinosaurs Attack! would be too similar.
-Burton convinced Gems Mars Attacks! could be like a big ensemble-1970's disaster picture; they re-watched The Towering Inferno (1974) together, focusing on the Robert Wagner character, specifically how a featured player (movie star) is killed off early in the picture.
-Gems said, ‘after seeing that it all came to me fairly quickly.
+In 1993, Jonathan Gems, a screenwriter who had previously written multiple unproduced screenplays for director Tim Burton, approached the director and pitched the idea of turning both Mars Attacks and Dinosaurs Attack! into films.
+While both Gems and Burton realized that a Dinosaurs Attack! film would be too similar to Steven Spielberg's Jurassic Park (1993), Burton believed that a Mars Attacks! adaptation could function like a 1970s disaster picture with an ensemble cast; he and Gems consequently rented a copy of the film The Towering Inferno (1974) and watched it for inspiration.
+In a later interview, Gems explained: "After seeing that [movie] it all came to me fairly quickly.
 And, in about a week, I had it roughed out: the story and the characters.
-And when I finished it, I realized it was inevitably going to be – it couldn't help being – a portrait of America because, following the Irwin Allen formula, I’d sketched out a range of different characters from different walks of life, and placed the action in different locations — in this case: California, Nevada, Kansas, New York, Mount Rushmore in Washington D.C.’
+And when I finished it, I realized it was inevitably going to be – it couldn't help being – a portrait of America because, following the Irwin Allen formula, I'd sketched out a range of different characters from different walks of life and placed the action in different locations – in this case: California, Nevada, Kansas, New York, Mount Rushmore in Washington D.C."

 Burton, who was busy preparing Ed Wood (1994), believed that Mars Attacks! would be a perfect opportunity to pay homage to the films of Edward D. Wood Jr., especially Plan 9 from Outer Space (1959), and other 1950s science fiction B movies, such as Invaders from Mars (1953), It Came from Outer Space (1953), The War of the Worlds (1953), Target Earth (1954), Invasion of the Body Snatchers (1956) and Earth vs. the Flying Saucers (1956).